Anna Lee Fisher

-Early life
+Early life and education

-Anna Lee Sims was born in Albany, New York, on August 24, 1949.
+Anna Lee Tingle was born in Albany, New York, on August 24, 1949.
 Her mother Elfriede was born in Germany in 1918 but emigrated to the United States when she was sixteen years old.
 She went back to Germany to care for her grandmother, and was unable to return to the United States due to the outbreak of World War II.
 She served in the German military as a Morse code operator during the war.
 Afterwards, she worked in Berlin for the U.S. Army, where she met Riley F. Tingle.
 The two returned to the United States, where they were married in April 1949.
-Over the years the family moved about frequently, living on bases in the United States and Germany, and Sims grew up as an Army brat.
+Over the years the family moved about frequently, living on bases in the United States and Germany, and Tingle grew up as an Army brat.
 She speaks German fluently.